FroMage/redpipe/docs/index.md

 ![Logo]({{ "images/redpipe-600.png" }})

-Vertx-rs is a Web Framework that unites the power and versatility of [Eclipse Vert.x](http://vertx.io), the conciseness of [JAX-RS](https://javaee.github.io/tutorial/jaxrs002.html#GILIK) (with [Resteasy](http://resteasy.jboss.org)), and the non-blocking reactive composition of [RxJava](https://github.com/ReactiveX/RxJava).
+Redpipe is a Web Framework that unites the power and versatility of [Eclipse Vert.x](http://vertx.io), the conciseness of [JAX-RS](https://javaee.github.io/tutorial/jaxrs002.html#GILIK) (with [Resteasy](http://resteasy.jboss.org)), and the non-blocking reactive composition of [RxJava](https://github.com/ReactiveX/RxJava).

-The main idea is that with vertx-rs you write your endpoints in JAX-RS, using RxJava composition if you want, and underneath it all, Vert.x is running the show and you can always access it if you need it.
+The main idea is that with Redpipe you write your endpoints in JAX-RS, using RxJava composition if you want, and underneath it all, Vert.x is running the show and you can always access it if you need it.

 ## Set-up